Crossed modular categories and the Verlinde formula for twisted conformal blocks: Rigidity in weakly fusion categories

-By looking at the blue dotted box above, we conclude that the morphism $ $ must be non-zero and hence an isomorphism.
-From Lemma \ref{lemma:rigidity in weakly fusion categories} we conclude that $M$ has a rigid left dual. \end{proof} Finally we deduce the following corollary of the above result: \begin{corollary} Let $\Gamma$ be a finite group and let $\Ccal=\bigoplus\limits_{\gamma\in\Gamma}\Ccal_\gamma$ be a $\Gamma$-graded weakly fusion category such that the identity component $\Ccal_1$ is rigid.
-Then $\Ccal$ is rigid and hence a fusion category. \end{corollary} \begin{proof} This follows directly from the proposition above.
+By looking at the blue dotted box in Equation \eqref{eqn:blueandredbox}, we conclude that the morphism $\scalebox{1.0}{ } $ must be non-zero and hence an isomorphism.
+From Lemma \ref{lemma:rigidity in weakly fusion categories} we conclude that $M$ has a rigid left dual. \end{proof} Finally we deduce the following corollary of Proposition \ref{prop:rigidity in weakly fusion categories}: \begin{corollary} Let $\Gamma$ be a finite group and let $\Ccal=\bigoplus\limits_{\gamma\in\Gamma}\Ccal_\gamma$ be a $\Gamma$-graded weakly fusion category such that the identity component $\Ccal_1$ is rigid.
+Then $\Ccal$ is rigid and hence a fusion category. \end{corollary} \begin{proof} This follows directly from Proposition \ref{prop:rigidity in weakly fusion categories}.
 Let $M$ be a simple object in $\Ccal$, lying in say $\Ccal_\gamma$.
 Then ${}^*M\in \Ccal_{\gamma^{-1}}$ and $M\otimes {}^*M$ lies in $\Ccal_1$ which we have assumed is a fusion category.
 Hence $M\otimes {}^*M$ has a rigid left dual.
 From the proposition it follows that $M$ has a rigid left dual.
 Hence $\Ccal$ is a fusion category. \end{proof}